Skip to content

 Field Type Required Description

-androidAppId String Yes app_id, applied in the Synthetic Tests console.
+androidAppId String Yes app_id, applied for in the Application Access Monitoring Console

-iOSAppId String Yes app_id, applied in the Synthetic Tests console.
+iOSAppId String Yes app_id, applied for in the Application Access Monitoring Console

-sampleRate double No Sampling rate, range [0,1], 0 means no sampling, 1 means full sampling, default is 1.
-Scope applies to all View, Action, LongTask, Error data under the same session_id.
+sampleRate double No Sampling rate, range [0,1], 0 means no sampling, 1 means full sampling, default value is 1.
+Scope is all View, Action, LongTask, Error data under the same session_id

-enableUserResource bool No Whether to automatically capture Resource data via HTTP, default is false.
+enableUserResource bool No Whether to enable automatic capture of HTTP Resource data.
+Default is false.
 This is achieved by modifying HttpOverrides.global.
-If there are customization requirements in the project, inherit FTHttpOverrides.
+If your project has customization requirements in this area, you need to inherit FTHttpOverrides.

-enableNativeUserAction bool No Whether to track Native Action, such as clicks on native system Button and app launch events, default is false.
+enableNativeUserAction bool No Whether to track Native Action, native system Button click events, application startup events.
+Default is false

 enableNativeUserView bool No Whether to perform automatic tracking of Native View.
-It is recommended to turn this off for pure Flutter applications, default is false.
+Pure Flutter applications are advised to disable this, default is false

 enableNativeUserResource bool No Whether to perform automatic tracking of Native Resource.
-It is recommended to turn this off for pure Flutter applications, default is false.
+Pure Flutter applications are advised to disable this, default is false

-nativeUiBlockDurationMS int No Whether to set the time range for Native Freeze, range [100,), unit milliseconds.
-Default is 250ms for iOS, 1000ms for Android.
+nativeUiBlockDurationMS int No Whether to set the time range for Native Freeze.
+Range [100,), unit milliseconds. iOS default is 250ms, Android default is 1000ms

-enableTrackNativeAppANR bool No Whether to enable Native ANR monitoring, default is false.
+enableTrackNativeAppANR bool No Whether to enable monitoring of Native ANR.
+Default is false

-errorMonitorType enum ErrorMonitorType No Set auxiliary monitoring information, add additional monitoring data to RUM Error data, ErrorMonitorType.battery for battery level, ErrorMonitorType.memory for memory usage, ErrorMonitorType.cpu for CPU usage, default is not enabled.
+errorMonitorType enum ErrorMonitorType No Sets auxiliary monitoring information, adds additional monitoring data to the RUM Error data.
+ErrorMonitorType.battery indicates battery level, ErrorMonitorType.memory indicates memory usage, ErrorMonitorType.cpu indicates CPU utilization.
+Default is disabled

-deviceMetricsMonitorType enum DeviceMetricsMonitorType No During the View lifecycle, add monitoring data, DeviceMetricsMonitorType.battery (only Android) monitors the highest output current for the current page, DeviceMetricsMonitorType.memory monitors the current application memory usage, DeviceMetricsMonitorType.cpu monitors CPU jumps, DeviceMetricsMonitorType.fps monitors screen frame rate, default is not enabled.
+deviceMetricsMonitorType enum DeviceMetricsMonitorType No Adds monitoring data during the View lifecycle.
+DeviceMetricsMonitorType.battery (Android only) monitors maximum current output for the current page, DeviceMetricsMonitorType.memory monitors memory usage of the current application, DeviceMetricsMonitorType.cpu monitors CPU fluctuation counts, DeviceMetricsMonitorType.fps monitors screen frame rate.
+Default is disabled

 Adding Custom Tags